symfony/symfony-docs/components/expression_language.rst

 --------------------------------------

 The purpose of the component is to allow users to use expressions inside configuration for more complex logic.
-For some examples, the Symfony2 Framework uses expressions in security, for validation rules and in route matching.
+For some examples, the Symfony Framework uses expressions in security, for validation rules and in route matching.

 Besides using the component in the framework itself, the ExpressionLanguage